TodayDesign/panic-button/README.md

 ## Styling

-Include `panic.css` or manually define styling for the following
+Include `panic.css` or define your own styling for the following
-heirarchy:
+hierarchy:

 ```html
 <div class="panic_container" id="panic">